MailTape/MailTape-v1/_posts/2019-03-10-Julia-Biel.md

 # MailTape's selection

 ## Julia Biel – Dead Slept Rough
-_Sanjay_: **"**This is a cleverly structured track taken from Julia Biel's self-titled LP released last year.
+_Sanjay_: **"**This is a neatly structured track taken from Julia Biel's self-titled LP released last year.
 Opening with an instrumental section and then a change of tempo when the vocals are introduced, it compels the listener to exercise their anger and criticism towards the reality of an insidious link between state apparatus and the economy and big corporations.**"**

 ## Laura Nyro – Upstairs By a Chinese Lamp
 _Sanjay_: **"**In most of [Laura Nyro](http://www.lauranyro.com/)'s songs you never quite know where she's (melodically and rhythmically) going to go, but it's always worth stringing along for the ride.
 This torchy lullaby set against a hushed orchestration from her 1970 album, Christmas and the Beads of Sweat, is one of my favourites.**"**